LeanderHuyghe/Wasting_Prediction/README.md

 RF cannot work with `NaN` values.
 Therefore, some issues to solve:
 1. If we decide to drop rows with nan values, the dataframe becomes empty
 2. If we remove only the columns which have nan values, we lose our target variable `next_prevalence`
+3. There is no feature called `prevalence` in the new datasets.
+This is used for the predictions of the model

 A janky solution has been implemented within the files `Baseline Model on Monthly Preprocessed Data.ipynb` and `Baseline Model on Semiyearly Preprocessed Data.ipynb`.